 Justin A. Cohn | The Journal Gazette

-“He’s an NBA veteran and his play speaks for itself,” said Gansey.
+“He’s an NBA veteran and his play speaks for itself,” said Gansey, whose team was on the heels of a six-game road trip in which it won three times.
 “Guys see that, see how hard he plays, and it definitely rubs off.
-He won our previous game on the West Coast swing with a steal and he had a big-time and-one there tonight, and he’s doing exactly what he’s supposed to be doing for us.”
+He won our previous game on the West Coast swing with a steal and he had a big-time and-1 there tonight, and he’s doing exactly what he’s supposed to be doing for us.”